National Geographic Endeavour

 National Geographic Endeavour Wiki

-MS National Geographic Endeavour is an expedition cruise ship specially designed for navigating in remote areas and especially in the polar regions.
-The vessel (AG Weser yard/hull number 100280) was built by AG Weser Werk Seebeck (in Bremerhaven Germany) as a fishing ship (commercial fishing trawler).
-In 1983 it was converted to accommodate and carry passengers on board.
-Its original name was "MS Marburg", the conversion was done in 1982, and the ship joined the Lindblad fleet in June 2001.
+MS National Geographic Endeavour is an expedition cruise ship designed for operations in remote areas, including polar regions.
+The vessel (AG Weser yard/hull number 100280) was built by AG Weser Werk Seebeck in Bremerhaven, Germany as a commercial fishing trawler.
+In 1983, she was converted to accommodate passengers.
+Her original name was "MS Marburg"; the conversion was completed in 1982, and she joined the Lindblad fleet in June 2001.

-Among the best small Galapagos cruise ships, MS Endeavour (aka "Nat Geo Endeavour") is an expedition vessel designed especially for operations in the remote polar regions.
-The ship is perfectly suited for Galapagos cruising expeditions, carrying wet suits, snorkelling gear, underwater cameras, kayaks, glass-bottom boat and a fleet of Zodiacs.
-Originally built as the fishing trawler/dragger "Marburg”, in 1983 this fishing vessel was majorly refitted and converted to a passenger ship.
-Former names include Lindmar, "North Star”, "Caledonian Star” and the last one was "MS Endeavour".
-The ship's current name was received in 2005.
+Among the best small Galapagos cruise ships, MS Endeavour (aka "Nat Geo Endeavour") is an expedition vessel purpose-built for remote-region operations.
+She is ideally suited for Galapagos expeditions and carries wetsuits, snorkeling gear, underwater cameras, kayaks, a glass-bottom boat, and a fleet of Zodiacs.
+Originally built as the fishing trawler/dragger "Marburg”, she underwent a major conversion in 1983 to become a passenger vessel.
+Former names include "Lindmar", "North Star”, "Caledonian Star”, and finally "MS Endeavour".
+Her current name was adopted in 2005.

-As a true expedition ship, every National Geographic Endeavour cruise is accompanied by a full-time doctor, wellness specialist, photo instructor, video chronicler, and an undersea specialist.
-Another feature is the specific expedition equipment on board, including kayaks and Zodiacs, wet suits and snorkelling gear, also a glass-bottom boat.
-The captain and all the crew are Ecuadorian.
-Lindblad line's traditional "Open Bridge” policy allows the Ecuadorian officers and the ship's captain to welcome passengers to the Navigation Bridge/Wheelhouse.
+As a true expedition ship, every National Geographic Endeavour voyage is staffed with a full-time doctor, wellness specialist, photo instructor, video chronicler, and an undersea specialist.
+The ship also carries dedicated expedition equipment, including kayaks, Zodiacs, wetsuits, snorkeling gear, and a glass-bottom boat.
+The Captain and all crew members are Ecuadorian.
+Lindblad’s traditional “Open Bridge” policy allows passengers to visit the Navigation Bridge/Wheelhouse and interact with the Ecuadorian officers and the Captain.

-Nat Geo Endeavour has max draft 5,7 m (19 ft) and a powerplant based on MAK marine diesel engines (model 8M582AK) with total power output 2354 kW.
+Nat Geo Endeavour has a maximum draft of 5.7 m (19 ft) and is powered by MAK marine diesel engines (model 8M582AK) with a total output of 2354 kW.